Rockin' the Bayou back with a bang

 "If I'm going to get it, I'm going to get it.
 To me, it's worth it," Mayeaux said.

 "We announced this show December 2019.
-Here we are January 8th, 2022," the promoter of Rockin the Bayou Scott Inne said.
+Here we are January 8th, 2022," the promoter of Rock'n the Bayou Scott Inne said.

 Innes, a long-time promoter and radio personality, says while others are afraid to hold live shows during the pandemic, he's not.